flypiggyyoyoyo/IM/README.md

 **issue**
 - [x] The verification code sending function cannot save the verification code to Redis
 - [x] netty-userId can not be stored by redis
+- [ ] send text-message to friend secceed, but the body of the response is empty